denispeplin/so_notifier/README.md

 ### The algorithm

-The notification algorithm uses one vector and one HashSet: the vector to store records that were just retrieved and a HashSet to store question IDs from the previous run between runs.
+The notification algorithm uses two vectors and one HashSet:
+One vector to store records that were just retrieved, another to store new ones and a HashSet to store question IDs from the previous run between runs.